 has traditionally been used to quantify the relaxation.
-For low-rank systems with a low coupling strength (top row in Fig.~\ref{fig3}), initial conditions decay exponentially towards an incoherent state.
-For low-rank systems above the critical coupling threshold (middle row in Fig.~\ref{fig3}), interesting volcano clusters appear in the final state, but the relaxation remains exponential.
-Finally, for high-rank systems with a large coupling constant (bottom row in Fig.~\ref{fig3}), the slow relaxation toward incoherence follows a power law, exhibiting glassy dynamics.
+For low-rank systems with a low coupling strength (left column in Fig.~\ref{fig3}), initial conditions decay exponentially towards an incoherent state.
+For low-rank systems above the critical coupling threshold (middle column in Fig.~\ref{fig3}), interesting volcano clusters appear in the final state, but the relaxation remains exponential.
+Finally, for high-rank systems with a large coupling constant (right column in Fig.~\ref{fig3}), the slow relaxation toward incoherence follows a power law, exhibiting glassy dynamics.

 We can again express arbitrary periodic measurement functions with Fourier basis elements $g_{\nu_k}(\theta)=e^{\imath \sum \nu_k \theta_k}$ for each multi-index $\nu_k\in \mathbb{Z}^N$.
-Indeed, in the uncoupled ($J=0$) case, each Fourier basis element $g_{\nu_k}$ is an exact oscillatory Koopman eigenfunction with eigenvalue $\mu_{\nu_k}=\imath \sum_k \nu_k \omega_k$ (see Supplemental Material Sec.~SIIIB).
+Indeed, in the uncoupled ($J=0$) case, each Fourier basis element $g_{\nu_k}$ is an exact oscillatory Koopman eigenfunction with eigenvalue $\mu_{\nu_k}=\imath \sum_k \nu_k \omega_k$ (see Supplemental Material Sec.~S3B).
 We base our extended DMD dictionary on this basis, but the high dimensionality of the state space imposes significant limitations on our dictionary.
 We restrict our dictionary to include only some of the lowest-order multi-indices.
 To enable us to study the dependence with increasing dictionary size, we include those Fourier modes with $\nu_k = \pm m\delta_k^n$, where $\delta_k^n$ is the Kronecker delta, $n=1,2,\cdots,N$, and $m=1,2,\cdots M$, leading to $2NM$ dictionary terms.
-We also include a random selection $2NM$ of pairwise terms of the form $\nu_k = \pm \delta_{i(k)}^n \pm \delta_{j(k)}^n$, where $i(k)$ and $j(k)$ are sampled from all pairs of distinct choices without replacement, leading to a total dictionary size of $D=4NM$ terms.
+We also include a random selection $NM$ of pairwise terms of the form $\nu_k = \pm \delta_{i(k)}^n \pm \delta_{j(k)}^n$, where $i(k)$ and $j(k)$ are sampled from all pairs of distinct choices without replacement, leading to a total dictionary size of $D=3NM$ terms.
 Figure~\ref{fig4} shows our results for the largest dictionary considered with $D=200000$ terms for the three trajectories from Fig.~\ref{fig3}.
 Since the attractors are not steady states, we expect the presence of oscillatory modes in the Koopman spectra, which we indeed observe in the resDMD approximations close to the imaginary axis.